lucasderraugh/vagrant-opam/README.md

 cd vagrant-opam
 vagrant up

-Note: vagrant up will take a long time the first time (TODO: estimate?)
+Note: vagrant up will take a long time (about an hour) the first time.

 4. Log into your new virtual machine: